Main Street Farmer’s Market

 - Each vendor must pay the applicable stall fees as follows:

 a.
-Regular stall (not to exceed 10’ wide): $10 per week OR $200 paid in full on or before the first market of the season
+Regular stall (not to exceed 10’ wide): $10 per week OR $200 annually paid in full on or before the first market of the season, with a $50 non-refundable deposit due upon registration.

 - Annual stall fees may be paid by cash or cashier’s check or through the website by debit or credit card; weekly stall fees may be paid by cash or check or through the website by debit or credit card.
 Annual stall fees will be discounted by 10% if registration and payment are completed before March 6, 2023.
-Checks are made payable to Junction City Main Street with Farmer’s Market written in the memo.
+Checks are made payable to Junction City Main Street Market with Farmer’s Market written in the memo.
+Checks may be dropped into the mailbox slot located at the Main Street office at 129 W 7th Street.

 - Department of Revenue and Sales Tax Collection